Quantifying subspace entanglement with geometric measures: Methodology

-In conclusion, this kind of geometric measure serves a dual purpose: it provides a criterion for certifying the level of entanglement within a given subspace, quantified by the minimal rank, and offers insights into the robustness of the subspace in maintaining such entanglement.
+In conclusion, this kind of geometric measure serves a dual purpose: it provides a criterion for certifying the entanglement dimensionality within a given subspace, quantified by the minimal rank, and offers insights into the robustness of the subspace and mixed states supported on it.

-\subsection{Parametrization and Optimization}
+\subsection{Parametrization and optimization}

-Owing to the challenges in characterizing $\sigma_r$ and the non-convex nature of optimization, previous work sidestepped a direct computation of $E_r$.
-Instead, it focused on exploring the lower bound of $E_r$ through mathematical derivation, or by relaxing it in a manner that allows for solution via the semi-definite programming (SDP) method, such as the PPT relaxation:
+Owing to the challenges in characterizing $\sigma_r$ (states with at most tensor rank $r$) and the non-convex nature of optimization, previous work sidestepped a direct computation of $E_r$.
+Instead, it focused on exploring the \textit{lower bound} of $E_r$ through mathematical derivation, or by relaxing it in a manner that allows for solution via the semi-definite programming (SDP) method, such as the positive partial transpose (PPT) relaxation:

 where $|\psi_{\text{prod}}\rangle$ denotes the \textit{fully} product state in $\sigma_1$ and $\rho^{T_i}$ denotes the partial transpose of $\rho$ with respect to the $i$-th local Hilbert space $\mathcal{H}_i$.